-The statewide small business forums held by the South Carolina Small Business Chamber of commerce (SCSBCC) in 2000 identified workforce development and job creation as a top issue for small businesses.
+The statewide small business forums held by the South Carolina Small Business Chamber of commerce (SCSBCC) in 2000 identified workforce development and job creation as a top issues for small businesses.
 South Carolina did not have then and still lacks adequate numbers of well-trained, technically skilled workers for small businesses to grow and develop.

 A Chronological Summary of Success

 2002—The SCSBCC supported using lottery money for technical college tuition assistance to help produce the technically skilled workers small businesses need.
 The General Assembly did allocate $34 million of lottery money for this purpose.
 While this funding level was not sufficient to achieve the preferred free technical college tuition supported by the SCSBCC, the money did reduce tuition by approximately 50%.